antononcube/Raku-Data-ExampleDatasets/README-work.md

 ```

 **Remark**:  The values for the first argument of `example-dataset` correspond to the values
-of the columns “Item” and “Package”, respectively, in the
+of the columns "Item" and "Package", respectively, in theA
 [metadata dataset](https://vincentarelbundock.github.io/Rdatasets/articles/data.html)
-from the GitHub repository “Rdatasets”, [VAB1].
+from the GitHub repository "Rdatasets", [VAB1].
 See the datasets metadata sub-section below.

 The first argument of `example-dataset` can take as values: